 • If you are looking for a flooring solution, Vitrified tiles are surely the best.
 They are highly durable and can withstand traffic.
 If you are looking for a wall tile, ceramic or porcelain tiles are the best because they are non-porous and do not absorb stains.

-• Choosing the right color also has a role to play.
+• Choosing the right colour also has a role to play.
 Some of them give a spacious look to the room and make it look brighter while others make your room look dull.

 • The other key thing you need to keep in mind is to check for their ability to absorb water.
 Tiles that have less water absorption will have a longer life.

 That’s about the many types of tiles you can choose from.
-Remember to consider your budget too when making choice.
-You could also reach out for some real help with the store owners in making you choose the right ones that will suit and fit your home and need.
+Remember to consider your budget too when making a choice.
+You could also reach out for some real help from the store owners in making you choose the right ones that will suit and fit your home and needs.
 Some of them are known for their beauty while others are known for their durability.
-So the choice is really yours and you need to decide what is of importance to you.
+So the choice is yours and you need to decide what is of importance to you.

 Sandeep